notj-code/notj-code/README.md

 # JunwonKim_김준원_金浚沅。
-> Hi!
+> Hi there!
 I'm a Korean student at Harbin Wanbang School in China.

 primarily focusing on computer algorithms, engineering, machine learning, and data science.